usernameOfAUserr/isomer_db/README.md

+PiHKAL Web Scraper

-This Django Project is a Webscraper which enabels the specific search in the database of the Website PiHKAL(https://isomerdesign.com/PiHKAL/).
+This Django project is a web scraper that enables specific searches within the database of the PiHKAL website (https://isomerdesign.com/PiHKAL/).

-There are about 15000 Substances, and if you want to be sure that even new ones are included in the db, just reload the database.
+Features:

+Browse the PiHKAL database with a selection of approximately 15,000 substances.
+Easily update the database to ensure that even new substances are included.
-It's possible to search for the SMILES, the molecular formula as well as the molecular_weight with a changable tolerance.
+Search for substances by SMILES, molecular formula, and molecular weight with adjustable tolerance.
+Note:
-(The function to search for changes and newSubstances isn't ready yet)
+The functions to search for changes and new substances are currently not completed.

 Usage:

--Download everything and store it under:  C:\U s e r s\U s e r\P y c h a r m P r o j e c t s\
-(or you can change the path in the start_scraper.bat-file however you like)
+Download everything and store it wherever you please.
+You only need to change the path in the start_scraper.bat file.

--to open, just click on start_scraper.bat
+To open, simply click on start_scraper.bat